Qarj/bitmeter-desktop/README.md

 # BitMeter Desktop 0.2.2

+Displays incoming and outgoing network (and internet) traffic in a small graph on the Gnome desktop.

+Requires x-org to work properly.
+On Wayland, you cannot move the graph.

 This is a fork of https://github.com/codebox/bitmeteros-python-client

-It has been updated to work with wxPython 4.0.7 and Python 3.7.
+It has been updated to work with wxPython 4.2.2 and Python 3.9.

 Tested with Ubuntu 18.04, 20.04, 22.04, 24.04.